clux/kubecon2020/source/slides.md

 - So a huge shoutout to my other maintainer: Teo.
 - He basically figured out an entirely Stream based solution for (not only) watchers, but also reflectors and controllers
 - and because these objects are just this rust native concept of a stream, they end up being possible to manipulate in very standard ways; store, pass around, extend, integrate, instrument, test
-- we've not gotten around to showcase, nor poc all of that, and this definitely has rough edges, but it's definitely the best evolution point so far for a controller-runtime in rust
+- we've not gotten around to showcase, nor poc all of that properly, and this definitely has rough edges, but it's definitely the best evolution point so far for a controller-runtime in rust
 - we'll cover the basics of how they work, but it's going to go quickly. watchers first.

 ---